gtrogers/Fangorn/README.md

 ```

 ## Tests
-Because testing Typescript is still a nightmare the tests are
+Because testing Typescript is still a nightmare (especially with JS modules) the tests are
 run against the compiled Javascript in the `./dist` folder.
 Make
 sure you run `npx tsc` or `npm run build` before running `npm test`.

+## TODO List

+- [x] Entity recycling: re-use ids from deleted entities
+- [ ] Interactive demo
+- [ ] NPM package and/or CDN delivery
+- [ ] Query caching: no need to re-compute the list of entity ids for a set of components if nothing has changed
+- [ ] More tests: e.g. test recycled entities don't have their old components (they don't)
+- [ ] Perf tests and remove any obvious bottlenecks